fdev31/weye/doc/source/index.rst

 :OS: Should be portable but tested on Linux only.

-.. pull-quote:: Nanowork aims at providing a simple, modular, re-usable code base to develop simple web applications quickly.
+.. pull-quote:: |nw| aims at providing a simple, modular, re-usable code base to develop simple web applications quickly.

 .. warning:: This project is WIP